 If your property has suffered water damage, flooding, or water leaking from the outlet, then you may need a certified electrician to assess cables and wiring.
 These will often need to be replaced immediately.

-After any water damage, you may need to rewire and replace electrical switches and outlets as soon as possible.
+After any water damage, it’s important to rewire and replace electrical switches and outlets as soon as possible.
 Wet outlets can cause electrocution, so it’s essential to dry them out and make sure they’re safe before using them again.